NeuraiProject/Neurai/doc/README.md

    ```
    A failed signature, a nonce issued for other bindings, or an address that
    lost access between issuance and use is refused — and the refusal never
    consumes the nonce, so nobody can burn someone else's challenge.
+Every
+   authenticated reply carries `next_challenge` (valid 300 s) inside its
+   encrypted body: sign it for the next call and `depinchallenge` is needed
+   only once per conversation.
 5. **Verify and decrypt the reply.** Every reply carries `poolsig`, the pool
    key's compact signature over
    `DEPIN-RESP|<method>|<token>|<address>|<challenge>|<sha256 hex of the body>`